Shân Cothi: Career

 Since 2014, Cothi has presented her own Welsh Language morning program Bore Cothi on BBC Radio Cymru.
 The show usually aired every weekday between 10:00AM and 12:00PM, but was moved an hour later due to the spread of COVID-19.
 Meaning fewer presenters are required in the studio throughout the course of the day.
 The new slot has since been made permanent on Radio Cymru.

-In 2015, Cothi played he role of Ceridwen in Ar Waith Ar Daith, in celebration of Wales Millennium Centre's 10th Anniversary.
+In 2015, Cothi played the role of Ceridwen in Ar Waith Ar Daith, in celebration of Wales Millennium Centre's 10th Anniversary.
 It was fronted at the Roald Dahl Plass, Cardiff Bay and also broadcast live on S4C.

 On 5 June 2015, to mark BBC Music Day, Cothi set a new world record for the longest-distance duet ever made between two people.
 Andres Evans from Patagonia sang ‘Calon Lân’, 7,000 miles apart from Cothi who was residing in Cardiff.
 The attempt was broadcast live on BBC Radio Cymru, BBC Radio Wales and BBC Radio 3 and has been officially certified by Guinness World Records.
 The attempt took place at BBC Hoddinott Hall in Cardiff.
 Cothi was joined by the BBC National Orchestra of Wales, the BBC National Chorus of Wales and Côr CF1.
 In Patagonia, Evans was joined by members of the Gaiman Music School Choir.

 Between 23 and 25 October 2015, Cothi was one of twelve headline artists to perform at the Broadway to the Bay show in celebration of its 10th anniversary.
 Cothi, also dueted with Rhydian Roberts.

 On 23 October 2015, Cothi released her second album; Paradwys.
 It reached number 26 on the Classic FM chart and number 18 in the classical charts.

 In 2017, Cothi participated in Cyngerdd y 10 Difa, a Welsh-language singing entertainment show at Venue Cymru, Llandudno.
 The show saw 10 of Wales' best sopranos and mezzo-sopranos competed for the attention of the host.
 Cothi has also participated in numerous events held all around Wales, raging from charity events to Welsh variety show Noson Lawen.

 In 2018, Cothi was awarded the Welsh Music Guild's Geraint Stanley Jones Award for her contribution to music through broadcast.

 On 30 March 2018, Cothi presented an hour long documentary on S4C looking at the work of the active charity Amser Justin Time.
 The show also included the highlights of the 10th anniversary charity concert held in at Pontrhydfendigaid Pavilion in memory of her late husband.
 Cothi hosted.

 On 4 July 2019, Cothi hosted the annual Womenspire awards at St Fagans National Museum of History in Cardiff.
 The ceremony showcased the achievements of extraordinary women through a number of categories.

 On 8 June 2020, Cothi featured in an episode of Wonders of the Coast Path for ITV Cymru Wales, hosted by Sean Fletcher.
 It saw both on horseback riding across the Merthyr Mawr Sand Dunes.